Coconut Raspberry Chia Pudding

 Chia Flavor

-Despite what you may believe, chia seeds don’t have a strong flavor, so, they can be actually included in a wide range of foods for added texture.
+Despite what you may believe, chia seeds don’t have a strong flavor, so, they can be included in a wide range of foods for added texture.
 They also form a slight gel-like texture when mixed with liquid.
 So, chia seeds can be substituted for eggs or even used as a soup thickener.
 Chia seeds can also be included in all kinds of baked goods or protein bites for some added energy.

 Breakfast or Dessert